freemansoft/RaspberryPi/legacy/README.md

 Various Raspberry Pi Scripts and programs.
 Some of these are [discussed on my blog](joe.blog.freemansoft.com)

 ## create_custom_host.sh ##
+The default DNS name for a raspberry pi is `raspberrypi.local`
+This is obviously an issue if you have more than on Raspberry Pi on your network.
-Can be used when setting up more than one Raspberry Pi for the same network.
-The hostname change happens _immediately_.
+`create_custom_host.sh` can be used when setting up more than one Raspberry Pi for the same network.
+The hostname change happens **immediately**.

+Operates two different ways
-* Sets the hostname to be unique by including the CPUID.
+1. Sets the hostname to be unique by including the CPUID.
-* Can also set the hostname from a hostname mapping file.

-### Notes ###
-1) Write down the name prior to restart or you won't be able to find the machine in DNS / mDNS.
+    1. Write down the name prior to restart or you won't be able to find the machine in DNS / mDNS.
+1. Can also set the hostname from a hostname mapping file.
+    1. Create a file _PiNames.txt_ with a list of host names and CPUIDs.
+    1. The script will pull the host name from the matching row in the file

 ## enable_uart_g_ether.sh ##
 Enables the USB ethernet gadget feature on a Raspberry Pi Zero (W, 1.3...).
 This makes the the Raspberry Pi Zero appear as a new network when plugged into a PC/Mac USB port.
-It shows up as a _169.x.x.x_ network.
+It shows up as a _raspberrypi.local_ on a _169.x.x.x_ network.

 ## enable_ssh_restrict_interface.sh ##
-Lets you ssh into a **Raspberry Pi Zero** that has been configured as a network gadget while blocking WAN/LAN connections.

 Enables SSH but blocks connections on **non USB0** interfaces.
 No other service/port is affected.
 All inbound services other than SSH are available on all interfaces.
+Lets you ssh into a **Raspberry Pi Zero** that has been configured as a network gadget while blocking WAN/LAN connections.

 ### Impact on SSH connectivity
 A computer connected to the Raspberry Pi Zero via ethernet or wi-fi cannot SSH into the R-Pi.